 All content is stored locally which means you can use Polar while offline.
 Polar cloud sync allows you to use Polar with other computers as well.
 And our webapp allows you to access your data anywhere.

 web standards.
 If you're a developer - welcome home!

 All content is stored as JSON in a well documented schema.
 Annotations never change the original content which keeps your document repository safe.

+But we don't stop there.
 Polar also supports the web so you can access your data anywhere.

-Annotations are a central feature to POLAR.
+Annotations are a central feature to Polar.
 While reading documents you can underline text or create area highlights.
 Once created, you can attach additional metadata to annotations such as comments and flashcards.